DrK-Lo/lotterhoslabprotocols/discovery_slurmArrays.md

 #SBATCH --mem=5GB
 #SBATCH --nodes=1
 #SBATCH --cpus-per-task=1
-#SBATCH --array=2-1000%72
+#SBATCH --array=2-1000%70
 ```
 1000 is the upper limit that can be requested by the "array" command.
+It's also good to keep the total number of jobs submitted at a time capped at 70, so that a couple of cores are left open for `srun`

 Below is an example of a job that calls a program that can use multiple cpus.
 If 32 cpus are requested, then 32 cpus * 5GB/cpu = 160GB can be also requested for memory.
 Unless the program is able to cross-talk among nodes (most do not have the architecture to do that), then nodes should always be set to 1. y